Gaskellj/ECE-218-Project2/README.md

 #### Incorrect Code Three Times

-If the user gets the code wrong three times in a row they are locked out of the system and must press reset in order to gain access to the gate functionality again - a message is displayed on the LCD to explain this.
+If the user gets the code wrong three times in a row they are locked out of the system.
+If the user then attempts to anter a character on the keypad a message is displayed on the LCD indicating must press reset in order to gain access to the gate functionality again.

 #### User presses 5 on serial monitor